Declaration of major

 Pre-professional programs in clinical laboratory science, mortuary science, occupational therapy, pharmacy, physical therapy, radiation therapy technology and radiologic technology are taken in the College of Liberal Arts and Sciences.
 Students apply for admission to that college and fulfill requirements for general undergraduate admission to the university.

 The application process will vary depending on the program to which you are applying.
-Click on a program below to get specific application instructions.
+Visit the program's website for specific application instructions: cphs.wayne.edu/programs

 Note: All of these programs are competitive.
 As a result, submitting a complete application does not guarantee an interview or admission to the program to which you have applied.